Skip to main content

 Fees

-Offerbook applies fees at two stages:
+Offerbook applies fees at three stages:

 If a lender fills a borrow offer, the borrower receives the USDC amount minus the fee.
 If a borrower fills a lend offer, the borrower pays the fee right after receiving the USDC.
+The interest is calculated based on the APR or APY defined at offer creation, applied to the full 3-day duration.

 No. The full interest for the agreed 3-day duration is always owed, regardless of when the repayment occurs.